hpluska/APCompSciPrinciples/labs/WebDev/Media/README.md

 		* [TimBurton.webp](TimBurton.webp)
 	* Navigate to your Videos directory.
 Download the following files and place them in this directory,
 		* [Cat.mp4](Cat.mp4)
-	* Implement the challenges 1 and 2 below
+	* Implement challenges 1 thru 3 below
 	* Show your completed challenge to Ms. Pluska or her designated TA to receive credit for the individual portion of this lab

 ### Challenge 1